-References Related to Laboratory Tests
+- References Related to Laboratory Tests

->

-> Mission: The Johns Hopkins University Dermatology, Allergy and Clinical Immunology (DACI) Reference Laboratory is a federally-(Clinical Laboratory Improvement Act - 1988) licensed clinical laboratory that began operation in 1982.
+Mission: The Johns Hopkins University Dermatology, Allergy and Clinical Immunology (DACI) Reference Laboratory is a federally-(Clinical Laboratory Improvement Act - 1988) licensed clinical laboratory that began operation in 1982.
 Our mission is to provide comprehensive, high quality diagnostic allergy and immunology testing to patients throughout North America with asthma, allergy, and immunologic disorders.

->

-> Supervision: The DACI Reference Laboratory participates as an integral component of the Johns Hopkins University (JHU) clinical laboratory network that is operated by the Departments of Medicine and Pathology.
+Supervision: The DACI Reference Laboratory participates as an integral component of the Johns Hopkins University (JHU) clinical laboratory network that is operated by the Departments of Medicine and Pathology.
 In 1989, the DACI Laboratory physically moved from the Good Samaritan Hospital to the Johns Hopkins Asthma and Allergy Center on the Bayview Campus of the Johns Hopkins Medical Institutions in Baltimore, MD.
 It is directed by Robert G. Hamilton Ph.D., D.ABMLI and N. Franklin Adkinson, M.D. serving as the Medical Director.
 The laboratory staff include Jack Wisenauer BS, MT (ASCP) (Supervisor), Anne Pence (Clinical Coordinator) and Charles Bronzert BS, MLT.

->

-> Scope: The JHU DACI Reference Laboratory offers an extensive menu of laboratory tests that include allergen-specific IgE measurements to approximately 300 pollen, epidermal, mold spore, mite, food, drug, venom, and occupational allergen specificities.
+Scope: The JHU DACI Reference Laboratory offers an extensive menu of laboratory tests that include allergen-specific IgE measurements to approximately 300 pollen, epidermal, mold spore, mite, food, drug, venom, and occupational allergen specificities.
 The laboratory specializes in Hymenoptera (insect sting) venom specific IgE and IgG antibody measurements.
-In addition, the DACI Laboratory performs hypersensitivity pneumonitis precipitin panels, and environmental mold measurements.
+In addition, the DACI Laboratory performs hypersensitivity pneumonitis precipitin panels.

->

-> Our laboratory representatives are available to respond to telephone inquiries concerning test information, patient results, laboratory report, and billing questions.
+Our laboratory representatives are available to respond to telephone inquiries concerning test information, patient results, laboratory report, and billing questions.
 They may be reached by calling 800/344-3224 (DACI) or 410/550-2029, Monday through Friday, from 8:30 a.m. to 5 p.m.
 (EST).
 During non-business hours, our voice message service is available to take your message.
 Additional tests may be requested on specimens that have been previously sent by means of a faxed message to 410-550-2030 or by email to Anne Pence, operations manager at [email protected] or to Charles Bronzert, lab manager at [email protected].
 Please do not send overnight packages on Friday because no one is in the laboratory to receive them on Saturday.

->

-> - Specific IgE Antibody Testing (including insects)
+- Specific IgE Antibody Testing (including insects)